max-kay/bachelor_thesis/report/main.typ

 For the main application of this program for the correlation fitting program Yell, this is an advantage.
 As Yell works with similar bounds and needs the pair multiplicities calculated in bounds.

+#pagebreak()

 == The File Format <file_format>
 The file format was implemented using the Rust crate `pest`.
-`pest` allows for the grammar to be defined in an external file, which needs to be included in the code.
+`pest` allows for the grammar to be defined in an external file, which then needs to be included in the code.
-The rest of the code needed for the implementation of the code is then automatically generated using Rusts macro system, allowing for easy changing of the grammar.
+The rest of the code needed for parsing is then automatically generated using Rusts macro system, allowing for easy changing of the grammar.

 An example file is shown below: